1 Peter Comments

 The Author, Simon Peter

 “Peter, an apostle of Jesus Messiah” (1:1).
 In every biblical list of the original apostles, Simon (Peter) is first, indicating his prominence.
 Matthew 10:2 even calls him “first.”
 Since He was not the first in time to follow Jesus, it is evident that Matthew refers to his leadership.
-Many passages show Simon’s developing understanding, character, and importance.
-Here I will list seven such passages, suggesting how they can affect the interpretation of 1 Peter.
-In each case the coming kingdom is the underlying theme.
+Many pas-sages show Simon’s developing understanding, character, and importance.
+I will comment on seven such passages: John 1:35–42; Luke 5:1–11; Matthew 16:13–19; Matthew 17:1–9; Luke 22:31–32; Acts 2; and Acts 10:1 to 11:18.
+Read them first, then my suggestions how they can affect the interpretation of 1 Peter.
+The underlying theme of each is the coming kingdom.

 3. Matthew 16:13–19 shows Simon’s basic conclusion about Jesus.
 It also illustrates his spiri-tual leadership as spokesman for the apostles.
 He led in confessing, after the evidence was in, that Jesus is the Messiah.
 In response Jesus blessed Simon by renaming him and prom-ising to build His church on “this rock.”
 Next, He promised to give Simon Peter “the keys of the kingdom of heaven.”
 “Keys” refers to authority (Isa.
 22:22).
 Authority where?
 In “the kingdom of heaven.”
 This was a common Jewish title for the kingdom God had prom-ised in scores of prophecies.
 Not in heaven but on earth.
 The God of heaven would send a kingdom from heaven to fill the earth.
 He would establish, in place of the earthly kingdoms symbolized by the statue in Daniel 2, His own eternal kingdom.